Meanwhile, back at the ranch…

 A Dog’s Tale

 Instead of reporting on something really important like the impending disaster Y2K might prove to be, her producer had assigned her to do an interview with some guy called Dog, who would turn one hundred tomorrow morning, January 1, 2000.
-Who the hell was called Dog?
-More importantly, who would even watch a spot featuring someone who would likely be a shriveled, drooling old man and may or may not even remember his real name, David O’Grady?
+She wondered who the hell was called Dog and more importantly, who would even watch a spot featuring someone who would likely be a shriveled, drooling old man and may or may not even remember his real name, David O’Grady?

-The irony of Alicia’s irritation about Dog’s name despite the fact she, herself, was born in Jasper, Indiana as Candice (Candy) Ann Thompson and had created her television news persona after graduating from Indiana University four years earlier with a degree in Journalism hadn’t crossed her mind.
+The irony of Alicia’s irritation about Dog’s name despite the fact she, herself, was born in Bloomington, Indiana as Kathleen (Kathy) Ann Thomas and had adopted her public persona while she was still in high school before graduating from Indiana University four years ago with a degree in Journalism, hadn’t crossed her mind.
 She was a professional destined for the big leagues.
-Her faux, faint upper-class British accent came from the times as a child she had spent with her maternal grandmother, whose manner of speaking was legit.
-Americans love a British accent, the sonorousness of which encourage the listener to credit the speaker with intelligence and sophistication far beyond that of a southern-Indiana twang.
+Her feigned upper-class British accent came from her maternal grandmother, who had raised her and whose manner of speaking was legit.
+Alicia knew Americans love a British accent, the sonorousness of which encourage the listener to credit the speaker with intelligence and sophistication far beyond that of a southern-Indiana twang.

 “Alicia’s” first gig out of college had been with a station in Fort Wayne, Indiana, but even though her reel had been limited, it clearly showed her potential.
 With the rapid expansion of the FOX network, she had been recruited six months earlier for a position with their Indianapolis affiliate.

 Television news was a cutthroat business.
 She worked hard, kept herself fit and spent most of what she earned on her appearance.
-Alicia knew if she wanted to be national, she had to dress, act and think like her idol Jane Pauley, who had also graduated from IU.
+Alicia didn’t consider herself to be self-absorbed, she simply knew if she wanted to be national, she had to dress, act and think like her idol Jane Pauley, who had also graduated from IU.

-Mike, Alicia’s cameraman, ignored her, looking instead at the photos of famous past political figures around the room.
-Curiously, the file on Dog had been virtually non-existent, yet the evidence around him suggested there was much more to this story.
+Mike Jefferson, Alicia’s cameraman, ignored her, looking instead at the photos of famous past political figures around the room.
+The file Alicia had given him on Dog had been virtually non-existent, yet the evidence around him suggested there was much more to this story.
 Alicia had noticed none of what surrounded her, and to Mike, was just going through the motions.
 Shrugging mentally, he thought, “Not my job.
-I’m here to capture the moment, whatever that may be, and do it in a way to visually grab the attention of the viewer.”
+I’m here to capture the moment, whatever that may be, and then figure out what to do with it.”

 The expansive study was paneled in dark-stained walnut, as was the twelve-foot-high coffered ceiling.
 Books lined two walls, a third was dominated by a massive fireplace with an Indiana limestone mantle.
 The logs, which had been lit prior to their arrival, popped and cracked and gave off a comforting scent that made Mike suddenly want a hot cocoa as the flames warmed the room.